Mellechowicz/IThPh/001/README.md

 All files for this class are in the directory "IThPh/001".

 ## Compiling the C library to a shared one
-In directory `IThPh/001/solver` we find te source file `solver.c`, which contains functions we will work with.
-To compile the code we use GCC (https://gcc.gnu.org/).
+In directory `IThPh/001/solver` you can find the source file `solver.c`, which contains functions you will work with.
+To compile the code you can use GCC (https://gcc.gnu.org/).

 1. First compile the source file `solver.c`:
 ```bash